 Gentherm Incorporated is a leading supplier of thermal seat comfort and cable systems to the global automotive industry.
-Unless the context otherwise requires, the terms "Company", "we", "us" and "our" used herein refer to Gentherm Incorporated.
+Unless the context otherwise requires, the terms "Gentherm", "Company", "we", "us" and "our" used herein refer to Gentherm Incorporated.
 The term "historical Gentherm" used herein excludes W.E.T.
-Automotive Systems AG ("W.E.T."), a subsidiary of Gentherm, Inc. The Company performs design, development and manufacturing functions in locations aligned with our major customers' product strategies in order to continue to grow and expand our business around the globe.
-We are working to expand application of our existing technologies into new markets and products and to develop and refine new technologies to make our existing products more efficient.
+Automotive Systems AG ("W.E.T."), a subsidiary of Gentherm Incorporated.
+The Company performs design, development and manufacturing functions in locations aligned with our major customers' product strategies in order to grow and expand our business around the globe.
+We are working to expand application of our existing technologies into new markets and products and to develop and refine new technologies to improve our existing products.

-On February 22, 2013, historical Gentherm acquired 442,253 shares in W.E.T., representing approximately 14% of the total outstanding shares in W.E.T., through a transaction agreement with W.E.T.'s largest minority shareholder.
-The Company paid 3,300,000 shares of Gentherm common stock and cash of $\xi$ 5,408, or 7,247, for these shares.
-As of May 7, 2013, we have acquired an additional 308,400 shares in W.E.T., pushing our total ownership interest in W.E.T. above 99%.
-These additional shares were purchased at a price $\xi$ 85 per share for a total of $\xi$ 26,214, or 335,127.
-Gentherm borrowed an additional 40,441 from the US Bank of America credit facility in connection with the purchase of these shares.
+On February 22, 2013, historical Gentherm acquired an additional 442,253 shares in W.E.T., representing approximately 14% of the total outstanding shares in W.E.T., through a transaction agreement with W.E.T.'s largest minority shareholder.
+The Company paid 3,300,000 shares of Gentherm common stock and cash of €5,408, or \$7,247, for these shares.
+As of June 30, 2013, we had acquired an additional 309,460 shares in W.E.T., raising our total ownership interest in W.E.T. above 99%.
+These additional shares were purchased at a price of €85 per share for a total of €26,304, or \$35,247.
+Gentherm borrowed an additional \$40,441 from the US Bank of America credit facility in connection with the purchase of these shares.
 See Note 6 below for additional information about the US Bank of America credit facility.